 As part of our due diligence we require proof of identity in the form of a passport copy for all directors and shareholders of the company.

-Traveling to Spain is optional; incorporation documents are usually signed before a notary in Spain but we can do this on your behalf when granted a Power of Attorney.
+Travelling to Spain is recommended.
+Incorporation documents are signed before a notary in Spain we can do this on your behalf when granted a Power of Attorney.

 We have an office in Madrid very close to the Tax Office and Mercantile Registry making dealing with the authorities effective and efficient.

 A Spanish Sociedad Limitada (SL) is equivalent to a Limited Liability Company in the UK or a GmbH in Austria and Germany in that it is a legal entity which is separate and distinct from the individuals who run it.
 For sole traders and for people in partnerships, the individuals’ personal assets are at risk if there is a claim against the organisation but shareholders in an SL are liable to lose only the value of the share capital to which they subscribe.